playcanvas/developer.playcanvas.com/docs/user-manual/engine/running-in-node.md

 :::

-## Installing the Engine
+## Installation

-To get started, install the PlayCanvas Engine and `jsdom` using npm.
+Before you begin, verify you have Node.js 18+ installed.
+Then you can install the PlayCanvas Engine and `jsdom` using npm.

 ```bash
 npm install jsdom playcanvas --save-dev